-1.10 The Council's capital expenditure plans will continue to be monitored throughout 2021/22 to inform and assess the Council's long term borrowing need.
+1.10 The Council's capital expenditure plans will continue to be monitored throughout 2022/23 to inform and assess the Council's long term borrowing need.
 This is to ensure that the Council does not commit to long term borrowing too early and refinance unnecessarily which will be costly and have significant revenue implications.
 The continued use of short-term borrowing will assist with this.
-1.11 Arlingclose expect interest rates to increase in the short-term but remain relatively low in the longer-term.
-The Council will continue to monitor forecasts closely with Arlingclose to ensure we don't miss the opportunity to secure low long-term rates.
+1.11 Arlingclose expect interest rates to rise further during 2022/23 and to reach 5% by the end of the year.
+The Council will continue to monitor forecasts closely with Arlingclose.
 The affordability of long-term borrowing in the short term needs to be balanced against the savings made over the life of the loan.
-For the moment short-term borrowing continues to be significantly cheaper than long-term.
-1.12 Member Training - Treasury Management Treasury management Member training workshops have been arranged for 8th December 2021 to be presented by Arlingclose Ltd. One session will be held at 2pm, the other at 6pm.
-The sessions will be hosted by the Governance and Audit Committee but will be open to all Members.
-Due to ongoing Government guidance on social distancing both sessions will be via online video conferencing.
-1.13 Treasury management advisory services - tender In September 2021 Arlingclose Ltd were reappointed as the Council's advisors for a period of 3 years, following a competitive tendering exercise.
-This period can be extended a further 2 years as per the contract terms to September 2026.
+For the moment, the advice is to use short-term borrowing which will be more flexible and have cash flow benefits compared to long-term borrowing.
+1.12 Member Training - Treasury Management A treasury management Member training workshop has been arranged for 7th December 2022, 10am - 12pm to be presented by Arlingclose Ltd. The sessions will be hosted by the Governance and Audit Committee but will be open to all Members, via online video conferencing.